sidarth16/cairo-mutate/README.md

 - `--test-cmd "snforge test"`
   Custom test command to run after each mutant.
+- `--file src/lib.cairo`
+  Mutate a single Cairo file relative to the project root.
 - `--mutators as_rem,as_flip,op_eq`
   Limit the run to specific mutators.
 - `--timeout 20`